McKnight Fellowships

 - How has your work developed since your last award?

-At the top of your résumé please include each applicant’s name (up to 5 for bands/ensembles), the solo artist’s/ensemble’s/band’s name, and corresponding instrument/s.
+At the top of your résumé please include each applicants name (up to 5 for bands/ensembles), the solo artist’s/band’s/ensemble’s name, and corresponding instrument/s.

 Résumés may not include: email addresses, website addresses, quotes or reviews, pictures, photographs, cover letters, or letters of recommendation.